geeksusma/git-hooks-maven/README.md

 If you have a CI/CD (for example with Jenkins) you can automatize those steps just ensuring you add a merge from your development branch to master.

 ***
+* pre-push
+***
+This hook will be fired when a push is executed locally.
+Then the hook will look for some actions defined in the "pre-push-actions" file.
+Now in that file you can find some mvn goals executions as running tests, all or just depending of a profile.
+Feel free of place there as many "pre push actions" as you need to verify your code before going to your remote repo

+If the action fails, the push will not be completed

+***
 * More hooks soon :)
 ***
 ## usage:

 Just add the git-hooks folder to your project at root level.
 And then execute the "init-hooks.sh" script to ensure the hooks have execution permissions